-Ewelme News, April-May 2010
+Ewelme News, Apr-May 2010, Feb-Mar 2011

-After our request in the last News for interesting items for the Archive, an unexpected and very welcome 'plum' has come our way in the shape photocopies of bound volumes of the Victorian equivalent of the Ewelme News from 1878 and 1879.
-'The Ewelme Recorder' was recently found in the Muniment Room by Churchwarden Martin Spence.
-'The Recorder' replaced the 'Ewelme Gospeller' and the writer hoped it would continue to be supported monetarily - the cost price being 2d per copy but available for 1d to those of lesser means.
+The Ewelme Recorder' was of the Victorian equivalent of the Ewelme News.
+It replaced the 'Ewelme Gospeller' and when launched the writer hoped it would continue to be supported monetarily - the cost price being 2d per copy but available for 1d to those of lesser means.
+The weather features large in the monthly reports especially in 1878 and 1879.